smartdevicelink/sdl_requirements/detailed_docs/vehicle_info/Get_VehicleData.md

 4.1.a The request contains one and-or more allowed params and one and-or more NOT-allowed params by Policies
 4.1.b SDL transfer request to HMI with allowed params only
 4.1.c SDL ignores the NOT-allowed params
-4.1.d SDL responds to mobile application transfered vehicleData values from HMI with "ResultCode: <applicable-result-code>, success: <applicable flag>" + "info" parameter listing the params disallowed by policies
+4.1.d SDL responds to mobile application transfered VehicleData values from HMI with "ResultCode: <applicable-result-code>, success: <applicable flag>" + "info" parameter listing the params disallowed by policies

 **Exeption 4:**
 4.2.a The request has "parameters" field empty in PolicyTable